UTFDev/UTFDev/README.md

-@UTFDev is the user for Ultraframe UK Ltd. dev team.
+@UTFDev is the user for the Ultraframe UK Ltd. dev team.